jdmccaffrey/tsne-csharp/README.md

 ## Demo Program

 The demo code is organized as a single C# class named TSNE that houses a static Reduce() function.
 The Reduce() function calls two primary helper functions, ComputeP() and ComputePH().
-Then there are 32 secondary helper functions that do things, such as matrix addition, that are built-in in Python, but must be implemented in C#.
+Then there are 32 secondary helper functions that do things, such as matrix addition, that are built into Python, but must be implemented in C#.
 The TNSE class also contains a nested Gaussian class, which is used to initialize the result reduced matrix to random Gaussain values with mean 0 and standard deviation 1.